SoulSeekkor/NginxPanel/README.md

 * DUOUsername: Optional if basic auth username has been set and you are okay with that, otherwise this is required (or can be used as an override).

+> [!IMPORTANT]
+> In order for DUO to function correctly, your instance must be DNS resolvable as the DUO redirect will be to the hostname of the instance NOT the IP!

 ## Reporting issues

 Issues can be reported via the [Github issue tracker](https://github.com/SoulSeekkor/NginxPanel/issues).